bevyengine/bevy-website/content/learn/book/intro/the-three-letters.md

 +++

 Bevy's architecture centers around its [ECS](https://en.wikipedia.org/wiki/Entity_component_system): E for **Entity**, C for **Component** and S for **System**.
 ECS is a high-performance way of organizing the data of a program, and controlling how that data is accessed and updated.
-ECS has been utilized in a number of commercial game engines, and has been increasing in popularity in the last several decades.
+ECS has been utilized in a number of commercial game engines, and has been increasing in popularity over the last couple of decades.
 Bevy however is relatively unique in how widely it uses these patterns: ECS in Bevy is used *everywhere*, not just for performance-critical code.

 There are two main mental models for how to think about ECS: